Time Tracking for Companies with Employees on Zero-Hours Contracts

-According to the Resolution Foundation, “A zero-hours contract is a type of employment contract under which an employer is not required to offer an employee any defined number of working hours and the employee is, in turn, neither guaranteed any set number of working hours nor obliged to take any offered.
+According to the Resolution Foundation, “A zero-hours contract is a type of employment contract under which an employer is not required to offer an employee any defined number of working hours and the employee is, in turn, neither guaranteed any set number of working hours nor obliged to take any offer.
 The individual therefore only receives pay for the working hours for which they are required; hours which may be subject to variation on a daily or weekly basis.”

 With the recent spate of controversies over large numbers of the UK workforce working under zero-hours contracts, companies that hire employees under these terms must exercise abundant caution when it comes to tracking the often-limited working hours put in by their employees.
-Manually entered and collated timesheets, punch card systems, spreadsheets, and other outmoded work time tracking systems simply do not provide the level of accuracy, user-friendliness, and accountability needed to ensure that employees on zero-hours contracts are paid correctly for their work.
+Manually entered and collated timesheets, punch card systems, spreadsheets, and other old-fashioned work time tracking systems simply do not provide the level of accuracy, user-friendliness, and accountability needed to ensure that employees on zero-hours contracts are paid correctly for their work.

-Findings from the 2011 Workplace Employment Relations Study (WERS, Third Edition, 2013) indicate that “There was also a doubling in the percentage of workplaces that had some employees on zero hours contracts between 2004 and 2011 (from 4% to 8%)…In 2004, 11% of workplaces with 100 or more employees used zero hours contracts, increasing to 23% in 2011.”
+Findings from the 2011 Workplace Employment Relations Study (WERS, Third Edition, 2013) indicate that “There was also a doubling in the percentage of workplaces that had some employees on Zero-hours contracts between 2004 and 2011 (from 4% to 8%)…In 2004, 11% of workplaces with 100 or more employees used zero-hours contracts, increasing to 23% in 2011.”

-Cloud-based systems such as TimeAttend from Replicon give employers the ability to easily scale up with their staffing requirements, whether their employees are on zero-hours or other types of contracts.
-With its intuitive interface, users won’t need more than a few minutes of training to use, which improves accuracy of reporting and compliance with record-keeping regulations.
-Ultimately, both employers and their employees benefit from using time tracking solutions that promote fairness, compliance, and better labor relations.
+Cloud-based systems such as TimeAttend from Replicon give employers the ability to quickly scale up with their staffing requirements, whether their employees are on zero-hours or other types of contracts.
+With its intuitive interface, users won’t need more than a few minutes of training to use, which improves the accuracy of reporting and compliance with record-keeping regulations.
+Ultimately, both employers and their employees benefit from time tracking solutions that promote fairness, compliance, and better labor relations.